OmarAlaraby/The-Final-Project-ODC/README.md

 ### on Windows just follow the steps in this [video](https://www.youtube.com/watch?v=fcZFaiGFIMA)

-if you use codeblocks you need to include the audio file by the following steps. just go to project -> build options -> debug -> linker setting , then add the "smfle-audio" file
+if you use codeblocks you need to include the audio file by the following steps. just go to project -> build options -> debug -> linker setting , then add the "sfml-audio" file